-Audi e-tron Sportback interior & comfort
+Audi e-tron Sportback interior, dashboard & comfort

-Quality inside the e-tron is exemplary.
-Nothing rattles, nothing shakes and the fully digital dashboard looks and feels absolutely first-rate.
+Quality inside the e-tron Sportback is exemplary.
+Nothing rattles, nothing shakes and the digital dashboard looks and feels absolutely first-rate.
 Audi has stuffed its first electric car with technology and most of it works seamlessly – fitting into your daily duties without fuss.

 Audi e-tron Sportback dashboard

-These screens are complimented by a fully-digital Virtual Cockpit instrument cluster, which is one of the most expertly-integrated systems on the market.
+The e-tron Sportback's dashboard design is among the slickest in any price bracket.
+It looks premium without feeling too flash, with a pair of touchscreens allowing access to the infotainment system and climate control settings.
+These screens are complimented by a fully-digital 'Virtual Cockpit' instrument cluster, which is one of the most expertly-integrated systems on the market.
 You can switch between trip information and full-screen mapping at the flick of the switch, all without losing sight of things like speed and remaining range.